 Guided reading means reading with a teacher or adult, where a small group of children are all reading the same text.
 Children have a guided reading session with an adult each day in school, up to the end of Year 2.
 From Years 2 – 6 guided reading happens once a week for most children.

 All classes in our school have a ‘class book’ that their teacher is reading to them during the week, or during the day – for younger children this might be a high quality picture book, or shorter story book; for older children this might be a longer chapter book, read over a number of weeks.
+In Whole Class Reading sessions, children will explore an extract in detail together, discussing the authors choice of vocabulary, inferring from the text, making predictions, explaining their responses, retrieving information and summarising.
+Sometimes these responses will be verbal, other times they will be written.

 Younger children will have a book, selected from the appropriate stage of the Oxford Reading Tree scheme, to read at school and to take home to read.
 Oxford Reading Tree is a structured reading scheme – meaning it is made up of books written to match different stages of reading ability.
 Children throughout the school are also able to choose books to read in class and at home from their classroom book collections, and from the school library.